Hadith terminology: Mawquf

 According to Ibn al-Salah, "Mawquf (موقوف, Mawqūf) refers to a narration attributed to a companion, whether a statement of that companion, an action or otherwise."

 Maqtu‘

-Ibn al-Salah defined maqtu‘ (مقطوع, Maqṭūʿ) as a narration attributed to a Tabi‘i (a successor of one of Muhammad's companions), whether it is a statement of that successor, an action or otherwise.
+Ibn al-Salah defined maqtu‘ (مقطوع, Maqṭūʿ) as a narration attributed to a Tabi‘i (a successor of one of Prophet Muhammad's companions), whether it is a statement of that successor, an action or otherwise.
 In spite of the linguistic similarity, it is distinct from munqatiʻ.

 Terminology relating to the number of narrators in an isnad

 In hadith terminology, a hadith is divided into two categories based, essentially, upon the number of narrators mentioned at each level in a particular isnād.
 Consideration is given to the fewest narrators at any level of the chain of narration; thus if ten narrators convey a hadith from two others who have conveyed it from ten, it is considered ʻaziz, not mashhur.